 To verify our intuition, we first consider a simulation environment where the target task is restricted to picking up a generic object with a 16-DOF four-fingered Allegro hand.
 Specifically, we train a dexterous grasping policy across a small set of generic objects in simulation, and test our method on human hand grasping trajectories on a different set of objects.
 This serves as the pre-trained diffusion model for this experiment.

-For training the robot policy, we collect total 985 grasping trajectories of Allegro hand over 58 training objects\cite{zhang2024graspxl} (randomly sampled 26 and 32 objects from ShapeNet~\cite{chang2015shapenet} and PartNet~\cite{mo2019partnet}, respectively), resulting in 22.2 success rate.
+For training the robot policy, we collect a total of 985 grasping trajectories of Allegro hand over 58 training objects\cite{zhang2024graspxl} (randomly sampled 26 and 32 objects from ShapeNet~\cite{chang2015shapenet} and PartNet~\cite{mo2019partnet}, respectively), resulting in 22.2\% success rate.
 We use a variant of 3D Diffusion Policy~\cite{ze20243d}, which takes 3D point tracks of an object instead of point clouds.
-At test time, we provide human grasping trajectories on a subset of Objvaerse dataset~\cite{deitke2023objaverse}, which are unseen during training.
-The test set contains total 1220 objects, with 1 human grasping trajectory per object, provided by GraspXL~\cite{zhang2024graspxl}.
+At test time, we provide human grasping trajectories on a subset of Objaverse dataset~\cite{deitke2023objaverse}, which are unseen during training.
+The test set contains 1220 objects, with 1 human grasping trajectory per object, provided by GraspXL~\cite{zhang2024graspxl}.
 Note that there is no error from hand estimation or the initial configuration of the object in this setup.
 We use ground-truth human hand 3D keypoints, and the object is located at the same location as the human demonstration.

-\paragraph{Results.} As in GraspXL~\cite{zhang2024graspxl}, we group the objects based on their size, resulting in small, medium, and large objects.
+\textbf{Results.} As in GraspXL~\cite{zhang2024graspxl}, we group the objects based on their size, resulting in small, medium, and large objects.
 We compare~\approach~with two baselines.
 The first is open-loop kinematic retargeting obtained from the human demonstration.
 The second is directly deploying the robot policy we trained.

-Table.~\ref{tab:sim} shows the main results.
-Our method outperforms baselines, with more performance gain for small-sized objects.
-We hypothesize this roots from that larger objects are easier to grasp, supported by robot policy performance improving for larger sized objects.
+Table~\ref{tab:sim} shows the main results.
+Our method outperforms baselines, with the largest gains on small objects.
+We hypothesize this is because larger objects are easier to grasp, supported by base robot policy performance improving for larger objects.
 This experiment shows that even in a highly controlled setup where the robot environment is initialized identically to that of human demonstration, kinematic retargeting cannot solve the task, while slightly refining with a generalist grasping policy significantly improves the performance.
 Using kinematic retargeting to initiate the denoising process also helps the denoising process itself, outperforming the robot policy.
-Additionally, \approach~achieves higher inference speed, by the factor of $S/s^*$. \paragraph{Ablation studies.} We analyze the influence of $s^*$ on~\approach~in Fig.~\ref{fig:simtasks}.
+Additionally, \approach~achieves higher inference speed, by the factor of $S/s^*$.

+\textbf{Ablation studies.} We analyze the influence of $s^*$ on~\approach~in Fig.~\ref{fig:simtasks}.
 Overall, we observe a consistent trend of performance gain from $s^*/S=1$ to $s^*/S=0.2$, showing that~\approach~is robust to the choice of hyperparameter.